 The goal of the WTP-ME program is to expose students to the wide range of disciplines within Mechanical Engineering.
 The work done by mechanical engineers covers the gamut between intensive analytical and modeling work to nuts and bolts designing and building.
 Three daily class periods provide exposure to the range of work that encompasses mechanical engineering, as well as exposure to and experience with how engineers solve problems.

 Classes give WTP-ME students analytical as well as hands-on experience in a variety of subject areas within engineering.
 Important topics in physics such as Newton's laws and energy conservation and conversion are covered near the beginning of WTP to serve as the foundation for in-depth coverage of a variety of topics important to mechanical engineers in subsequent weeks.
-These topics include solid materials, fluid mechanics, thermodynamics, heat transfer, system design, manufacturing, bioengineering, and sustainable engineering.
+These topics include solid materials, fluid mechanics, idea generation, and system design and manufacturing.
 Students learn to use SolidWorks, a 3-dimensional solid modeling program, to design mechanical systems.
-Students are also equipped with the mathematical tools needed for more indepth study of ME topics.
+Students are also equipped with the mathematical tools needed for more in depth study of ME topics.
 Matlab, a numerical computing package widely used by mechanical engineers, is used for applications ranging from data analysis to numerical methods for solving complicated problems.

 The diversity of opportunities in mechanical engineering is explored, with an emphasis on the tradeoffs that engineers need to consider to be successful.
 The classes are very interactive, with numerous demonstrations and class projects.